ccd-utexas/photutils/README.rst

 =========

 When photutils is integrated with astropy, delete this repository and use photutils through anaconda.

-Do not modify the code in this repository.
+Code in this repository is subject to being overwritten by subsequent releases of photutils.

 To update ccd-utexas/photutils from astropy/photutils: